 Jeffrey He: Healthy competition is really the driving force for innovation: delivering value to integrators and end-users.
 This is true not only of video surveillance but of any industry.
 North America is dramatically different as a competitive landscape versus Asia or Europe.

 Just a few years ago the Chinese security market was dominated by foreign brands.
 Talking from personal experience, I worked for a company that sold billions of dollars’ worth of equipment and services to China.
 However, as the technology changes, so do the value expectations in the market.
 Hikvision was able to drive its success with significant investment in R&D and service delivery.
-We were able to fulfil the value expectations for video surveillance products and solutions in the marketplace.
+We were able to fulfill the value expectations for video surveillance products and solutions in the marketplace.
 I do want to mention that despite some accusations of protectionism that we sometimes hear, even today there are two foreign brands that dominate the intrusion market in China and probably hold the major market share there.
 The truth of the matter is that competition is what truly drives innovation, which creates additional value for the customers.

 One clear example of technology innovation is the 4K standard.
 With our 4K products we are trying to deliver value to the market.
 Without any competition, the industry would still be at 4 CIF.
 Out of this drive to compete comes a technology that has widespread benefits in the marketplace today and will at one point be the standard.